 Today is National Handloom Day in India.
-Handloom is such a beautiful art effort and skill to take forward the tradition as well as socio-economic growth that one could celebrate every day.
-Wearing a handloom saree is my pride and pleasure.
+Handloom is a beautiful art form and a skill that takes tradition forward, as well as fosters socio-economic growth, which one could celebrate every day.
+Wearing a handloom saree is a source of pride and pleasure for me.
 This saree I got last year from India's prominent handloom designer, Sanjay, who owns the brand called Raw Mango.
-A simple, soft, feather-like feel, off-white saree with a thick yellow border, the rest of the saree is plain.
+A simple, soft, feather-like feel, this off-white saree features a thick yellow border, with the rest of the saree being plain.
 I teamed the saree with an aqua-blue silk blouse.
-I created this look to provide a mileage of tradition yet be contemporary.
-My hair is in a bun wrapped up with flowers, dark kohl-filled eyes, reddish pink lips, and for jewelry, traditional antique gold necklaces, gold earrings, and gold bangles.
+I created this look to strike a balance between tradition and contemporary style.
+My hair is in a bun, wrapped with flowers, and I have dark, kohl-filled eyes, reddish-pink lips.
+For jewelry, I wear traditional antique gold necklaces, gold earrings, and gold bangles.
 I rounded up the look with a pink potli bag for a good pop of color and a festive feel.
-I skipped the bindi this time as it is already heavy on the accessories.
+I skipped the bindi this time, as it is already heavy with accessories.
 Hope you like this look

 Introduction: She is the brand ambassador of youth and beauty, yet her niche is education.
 Executive Director at RMD Institute of Education, Guwahati, Assam, India, a blogger, and yoga enthusiast Arunima Dutta wears many feathers in her hat.
 2004 Mrs. India World runner-up, her definition of beauty and femininity is unparalleled.
 Her style defines simplicity and understated elegance.
 Arunima Dutta recently voyaged the world fitness convention in Las Vegas.
 1. What is your style?
 Arunimaa: DuttMy style would be '' effortless simplicity ''.
 I am never dressed over the top and like to keep things classic, elegant and yet simple.
 2. Your top three favorite looks?
 Arunima Dutta: a - Some wardrobe additions are justified by their stop-and-stare currency.
 I love my frocks and skirts. b - When in doubt, put on the little white dress!
 Never fails you. c - Shorts and the white shirt.
 Most of the times I am in my 'dressed down is th...